VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 ASSIGNMENT - 4

 The design is implemented as follows:

-My design follows the MVC pattern in which the work of the controller is of taking the input from the user and passing the input to the model for processing and, the controller send the processed data received from the model to the view to show that processed data to the user.
+My design follows the MVC pattern in which the work of the controller is taking the input from the user and passes the input to the model for processing and, the controller sends the processed data received from the model to the view to show that processed data to the user.

+Here my model is the PortfolioDir interface and my model represents an Agent/ manager, that manages the user's portfolios, which is creating an Inflexible or flexible portfolio and storing a list, providing the user with portfolio statistics like totalValue at a given date, cost basis, buys and sells the specific amount of a specific stock on a specified date.
+Just like a manager it also gives the statistics of a particular stock asked by the user, such as if a stock gained or lost on a date, if the stock gained or lost over a given period, what the moving average of a stock for x days, what are the crossover days for a given period and what was a stock performance over a given period.
+Using these stats the model suggests to the user when to buy and when to sell that specified stock.
+So one object of my model represents a manager/ agent helping the user invest his money.
-Here my model is the PortfolioDir interface and my model represents list of portfolio of the current user.
-My model contains a list of Portfolio objects and methods which delegates the operation on a particular portfolio to the Portfolio class.
-My portfolio class contains name and a hashmap sharesList which maps the Stock object with the quantity of that particular stock object.
-The stock object contains the name of the stock(ticker symbol) and a hashmap priceData in which it contains the date and the price for that date.(Historical data).
+My model contains a list of Portfolio objects and an object of Interface StockStatistics (used to get the stats of a given stock) and methods that delegate the operation on a particular portfolio to the Portfolio class and operation on a particular stock to the StockStatistics Class.

+AbstractPortfolio is an abstract class that implements the portfolio interface and is extended by the FlexiblePortfolioImpl and PortfolioImpl which implements the flexible portfolio functionalities and inflexible portfolio functionalities respectively.

-Here my controller is the StockController which takes the input from the user based on the menu showed by the view and calls the method of the model which is assigned to do that particular work.
+Here my controller is the StockController which takes the input from the user based on the menu shown by the view and calls the method of the model that is assigned to do that particular work.
-And it also sends the message or output received from the model to the view to display that output to the user.
+It also sends the message or output received from the model to the view to display that output to the user.

 Here my view is the Iview Interface which takes the message or data from the controller and displays